How to Choose a Stockbroker

 Services of the Missouri Division of Securities

 The Missouri Securities Division is a division of the Office of the Secretary of State.
-The Securities Division licenses broker-dealers and account executives (who hold “agent” licenses).
-The staff of the division is available to answer questions, take complaints or check licenses and disciplinary history between the hours 8:00 a.m. to 5:00 p.m.
+The Securities Division registers broker-dealers and account executives (who hold “agent” registrations).
+The staff of the division is available to answer questions, take complaints or check registrations and disciplinary history between the hours 8:00 a.m. to 5:00 p.m.
 The office is located in Room 229 of the James C. Kirkpatrick State Information Center in Jefferson City.

 Complaints and questions: